argv-minus-one/dmg-license/language-info-generator/README.md

 ## Usage

+Just do `npm run run`.
+It performs two steps, which can be done separately:

 ### Regenerate `Language names.tsv`

 Install the latest [OpenJDK] (or some other JDK ≥ 7), if you haven't already.
 Then run: